Package 'didec'

 Details

 If autostop == TRUE the algorithm stops at the first non-increasing value of didec, thereby selecting a subset of variables.
-Otherwise, all predictor variables are ordered according to their predictive strength measured by didec.
+Otherwise, all predictor variables are ranked according to their predictive strength measured by didec.

 Value